We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday

 The warm Indian Ocean waters play at the feet of the serene Views Boutique Hotel & Spa.
-An idyllic paradise from which to unlock the secrets of South Africa's famed Garden Route, and a mere 20 minutes from George Airport, this luxury hotel perches high over the spectacular coastline.
+An idyllic paradise from which to unlock the secrets of South Africa's famed Garden Route, and a mere 20 minutes from George Airport, this luxury hotel perches high over the spectacular coastline of Wilderness.